nairne1/QA/README.md

 Trained AI: this model is the most trained AI.

-Training in Progress: this model shows the model mis training, how far it's come from being completely untrained.
+Training in Progress: this model shows the model mid-training, how far it's come from being completely untrained.

-Untrained AI: shows what the AI look before it has trained at all.
+Untrained AI: shows what the AI looks like before it has trained at all.